The Internal Temperature of a Pork Chop When Done

 Knowing the best internal temperatures to serve meat will make you a better cook.
 Pork chops are a great example of this.
 They are tastier and juicier when cooked to a lower temperature than the recommended 145 degrees Fahrenheit.

 This involves a little attention and a good meat thermometer.
-The different techniques and cooking times will vary a little from the grill to the oven or stove top.
+The different techniques and cooking times will vary a little from the grill to the oven or stovetop.
 Just remember to stop the cooking process when the pork chop reaches 140 to 145 degrees Fahrenheit.
 If you like it rarer you can cook till 135 degrees and let it rest for 5 to 10 minutes, the residual heat will raise the temperature into the safe zone.
-For more cooking tips and advice on how to cook all types of meat and seafood check out our other articles here.